Marrnyula Mununggurr

 Marrnyula Mununggurr at Binydjarrŋa (Daliwuy Bay), December 2018.

-Marrnyula Mununggurr (1964) is an Aboriginal Australian painter of the Djapu clan of the Yolngu people, known for her use of natural ochres on bark and hollow logs, wood carvings, linoleum and screen print productions.
+Marrnyula Mununggurr (born 5 July 1964) is an Aboriginal Australian painter of the Djapu clan of the Yolngu people, known for her use of natural ochres on bark and hollow logs, wood carvings, linoleum and screen print productions.

 Biography

 Born in North East Arnhem Land, Marrnyula Mununggurr is the daughter of renowned artists Djutadjuta Mununggurr and Nonggirrnga Marawili.
 Wäṉḏawuy is her official homeland in which she first became an artist, trailblazing in their paths.
 She is a part of the Dhuwa moiety.
 Wäṉḏawuy is in an outstation belonging to the Djapu'.
 It is freshwater, inland, and Mäṉa (the shark) is their totem.
 Although she has no children of her own, Mununggurr was responsible for raising her deceased brother's three children.

 Marrnyula Munungurr's paternal grandfather was the Djapu clan leader and artist Wonggu Mununggurr (c.
 1880-1959) and her maternal grandfather was the Madarrpa leader and artist Mundukul Marawili.